-In addition to using recovery planning guidance, we are using a new approach developed by the U.S. Fish and Wildlife Service and recently endorsed by NOAA Fisheries.
-The strategy, briefly described below, will make recovery planning more efficient and effective and to create a more dynamic and flexible plan, presented in two independent parts—a species status assessment and the recovery plan—so it can more easily be updated.
+In addition to using recovery planning guidance, we based this plan on a recovery planning approach developed by the U.S. Fish and Wildlife Service and recently adopted by NOAA Fisheries as an optional approach to traditional recovery plans.
+In this approach, recovery planning components are divided into three separate documents.
+The three-part strategy, briefly described below, will make recovery planning more efficient and effective.
+It will also create a more dynamic and flexible plan, presented in three independent parts: a recovery status review, a recovery plan, and a recovery implementation strategy.

-Using the 2010 Status Review Report for the main Hawaiian Islands insular false killer whale as a foundation, we are developing an up-to-date species status assessment.
-A species status assessment is a stand-alone document that summarizes the status of the species and can be updated as necessary with new information and used for various purposes, including 5-year reviews, section 7 analyses, and section 10 conservation plans.
+Using the 2010 Status Review Report for the main Hawaiian Islands insular false killer whale as a foundation, we developed an up-to-date Recovery Status Review for the species.
+A Recovery Status Review is a stand-alone document that provides all the detailed information on the species biology, ecology, status and threats, and conservation efforts to date.
+This document, which was published on October 16, 2020, can be updated as necessary with new information and used for various purposes, including 5-year reviews, Section 7 consultations, and section 10 conservation plans.
 Traditionally, this information was included in the background of a recovery plan and became outdated quickly.
 As a stand-alone living document, information can be kept more relevant.

-We are currently drafting a recovery plan for the main Hawaiian Islands insular false killer whale.
-The three statutory elements required in a recovery plan will be contained in this second stand-alone document:
+We published a Draft Recovery Plan for the main Hawaiian Islands insular false killer whale on October 16, 2020 (85 FR 65791).
+The three statutory elements required in a recovery plan are contained in this second stand-alone document:

-In addition, a brief introduction to the plan will describe its vision (what the recovered species looks like) and strategy (the rationale for, and how we plan to get to a recovered state).
-This introduction will provide the trail of logic for recovery and reference the species status assessment.
+In this Draft Recovery Plan, actions are described at a higher-level and are more strategic.
+In addition, a brief introduction to the plan describes its vision (what the recovered species looks like) and strategy (the rationale for, and how we plan to get to a recovered state).
+This introduction provides the trail of logic for recovery and references the Recovery Status Review.

 Critical Habitat Designation

-On July 24, 2018, NOAA Fisheries published a final rule to designate critical habitat under the ESA for main Hawaiian Islands insular false killer whales in waters from 45 meters to 3,200 meters (49 to 3,500 yards) in depth surrounding the main Hawaiian Islands (from Ni‘ihau to Hawai‘i Island).
+On July 24, 2018, NOAA Fisheries published a final rule to designate critical habitat under the ESA for main Hawaiian Islands insular false killer whales in waters from 45 meters to 3,200 meters (49 to 3,500 yards) in depth surrounding the main Hawaiian Islands (from Niihau to Hawaii Island).
 This designation does not include most bays, harbors, or coastal in-water structures.
 Within this larger area, NOAA Fisheries excluded 10 areas from the designation due to economic and national security impacts.
 In addition, two areas are ineligible for designation because they are managed under the Joint Base Pearl Harbor-Hickam Integrated Natural Resources Management Plan that was found to benefit main Hawaiian Islands insular false killer whales.
-The total area includes approximately 49,948 km² (19,280 mi²) of marine habitat.
+The total area includes approximately 19,280 square miles (49,948 sq km) of marine habitat.

 Reducing Interactions with Fishing Gear